 - Disabled Persons Railcard: This gives your teen and the person they’re travelling with 1/3 off the price of train tickets anywhere in the UK.
 Find out more and buy a railcard here.

 You can speak to a benefits advisor or contact our helpline for help applying for financial support.
 You can also use online benefits calculators to check what they’re entitled to, like those on the Turn2us and Entitledto websites.
-Find more information about studying and benefits here.
+Find more information about support your deaf child can get at school and college.

 To receive Universal Credit and other benefits, you’ll need a bank or building society current account, or an account with an alternative provider like a credit union.
 The account must allow you to both make and receive automated payments.